Chorus/Note-Documentation/docs/GettingStarted/AccountSetUp.md

 Welcome, we’re excited for you to get started!
 Follow the steps below to set up your account.

 1. Download Note from the app store.
 See [Download Note](../GettingStarted/DownloadNote.md).
-2. Click Confirm Account on the Note invite email you received from your organization.
+2. Before opening Note, click Confirm Account on the "Welcome to Note" email you received from your organization.
+Cliking confirm account will open Note.
 3. Create and confirm a password and click Create.
 4. Create and confirm a pin and click Create.